scode/randrman/README.md

 - It only ever picks non-interlaced resolutions.
 - It assumes the resolutions supported by a display cannot change while connected.
 - It assumes xrandr displays the highest resolution available first.
-- It assumes the user always wants the highest resolution possible.